PranavKalwad/Data-Structures-And-Algorithms/README.md

 breadth first search using adjacency matrix to find the path between any two vertices of a graph.

-dfs_connected_unconnected.c:
-depth first search algorithm to check whether the vertices of a graph are connected are not.
+dfs_connected_unconnected.c:(for an undirected graph.) depth first search algorithm to check whether the vertices of a graph are connected are not.(for an undirected graph.)

 dfs-am.c: